lextm/jekyll-theme-chirpy/_posts/2011-10-8-bigdipper-light-rtm-post.md

 permalink: /bigdipper-light-rtm-post-a58eb789173f
 excerpt_separator: <!--more-->
 ---
-After almost a year, the final release of #SNMP 7.0, or BigDipper, is now available
+After almost a year, the final release of #SNMP 7.0, or BigDipper, is now available.

-sharpsnmplib.codeplex.com/releases/view/52820

 Please read the release notes to learn about the changes introduced in this brand new package.